aderjaan/carpetjs/README.md

-carpet
+carpetjs
 ======

-Carpet - A conventions based soft layer on top of express and mongoose for smooth web api development.
+Carpet - Conventions based soft layer on top of express and mongoose for smooth web api development.